 He is considered the “Patron Saint” of Ireland.
 In the strictest sense, a “Patron Saint” is someone who is supposed to be a heavenly guide or protector of a particular group of people and/or a particular geographic region.
 In this case, Ireland.

-Perhaps this is why the protestant church is hesitant to discuss him as we don’t believe in praying to saints.
-However, you don’t have to pray to Patrick to truly appreciate him and what he represented.
+Perhaps this is why the Protestant church is hesitant to discuss him as we don't believe in praying to saints.
+However, you don't have to pray to Patrick to genuinely appreciate him and what he represented.
 If you read his “Confessions,” which are his own words, you will find that he was a very humble man who did not consider himself anywhere near holy.
 Also, he spoke straight out of the Bible.

-As a role model, I think Patrick is a good example of how a Christian (true believer) should view himself.
+As a role model, Patrick is a good example of how a Christian (true believer) should view himself.
 His words remind us of how a true believer should trust in and rely on God as our source of strength and comfort.